Originally Posted on February 15, 2018

 9 Ways to Blow a Budget Without Trying!

-- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back.
+- Shopping without a list: Most likely you will over shop and possibly forget a few things and feel compelled to go back to the grocery store.

-Buying in bulk when you don't need to: While you may save money on the unit price in the long run, if you can't go through a large tub of mayonnaise or salsa before it spoils than you've not saved money.
+- Buying in bulk when you don't need to: While you may save money on the unit price in the long run, if you can't go through a large tub of mayonnaise or salsa before it spoils than you are not saving money.

 WHERE TO START...